Code-Institute-Submissions/Milestone-1-Project-3/README.md

 ## Testing

 1. The HTML and CSS code were tested with [CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [Markup Validation Service](https://validator.w3.org/).
-   Any error found during testing has been adress, following tests mark the code as okay.
+   Any error found during testing has been addressed, following tests mark the code as okay.

-2. During development the site has been checked in a regular basis with the developer tools of the browser to ensure that it worked as intended in desktop and mobile enviroments.
+2. During development the site has been checked in a regular basis with the developer tools of the browser to ensure that it worked as intended in desktop and mobile environments.

 3. The site has been tested with the browsers Brave and Firefox (Desktop).